Choose from over 8 different options for undergraduates, law students and more.

 - Bar study loans for law students.
-Cover everyday expenses while you study for the bar.
+Cover everyday expenses while you study for the bar exam.

 - K-12 loans.
-Get help with sending your tots or teens to private school.
+Get help with paying for your child’s private school.

 About to finish medical school?
 Check out Sallie Mae’s residency relocation loans

 Sallie Mae is one of only a handful of student loan providers that offers financing for career-related expenses after you leave school.
 Its residency relocation loans for medical and dental students cover the cost of traveling, studying for and taking board exams, as well as interviews and moving costs associated with a residency.